AlexandruBurlacu/alexandruburlacu.github.io/_posts/2023-01-12-mlops-for-independent-research.md

 I am provisioning two VMs, one for the experiment tracker and one for running experiments.
 I also need a firewall to allow TCP traffic on select ports, specifically 5000 (MLFlow), 8888 (JupyterLab), and 22 (SSH).
 Finally, I have a GCS bucket as the artifact repository for MLFlow.

 Notice that my VMs receive a copy of my SSH public key.
-It's necessary to allow SSH connections from my local machine because Ansible uses SSH to connect to its targets securely.
+It's necessary to allow SSH connections from my local machine because Ansible uses SSH to connect to its targets.